 3. Follow Through

-While we hope that most renewals happen almost organically because our customers are deriving continuous (and improving) value from our solution, we know that Customer Success teams exist because that isn’t always the case.
+While we hope that most renewals happen organically because our customers are deriving continuous (and improving) value from our solution, we know that Customer Success teams exist because that isn’t always the case.
 Having a game plan for securing renewals is a key part of doing Customer Success, and the plan should (literally) begin during the sales process.